 Domestically, UTMD's medical devices are sold directly to clinical end user facilities by the Company's own direct sales representatives and independent manufacturers' representatives.
 In addition, some of UTMD's devices are sold through specialty distributors, national hospital distribution companies and other medical device manufacturers.
-Internationally, products are sold directly to end users in the UK, Ireland and Australia, and through other medical device companies and through independent medical products distributors in many other countries.
-UTMD has representation globally in all major developed countries as well as many underdeveloped countries through several hundred distributors, 132 of which purchased at least five thousand dollars in UTMD medical devices during 2015.
+Outside the U.S. (OUS), products are now sold directly to end users in Canada, the United Kingdom (UK), France, Ireland and Australia, and through other medical device companies and through independent medical products distributors in many other countries.
+UTMD has representation globally in all major developed countries as well as many underdeveloped countries through several hundred distributors, 133 of which purchased at least five thousand dollars in UTMD medical devices during 2016.

 UTMD was formed as a Utah corporation in 1978.
 UTMD sold stock to the public one time in 1982 for \$1,750 (before offering costs of \$321).
-Since 1992, UTMD has returned \$114,418 in the form of share repurchases, and an additional \$42,764 in cash dividends, to its public stockholders.
+Since 1992, UTMD has returned \$116,269 in the form of share repurchases, and an additional \$45,986 in cash dividends, to its public stockholders.

-Utah Medical Products Ltd., a wholly-owned subsidiary with manufacturing located in Ireland, was formed in 1995 to better serve UTMD's international customers.
+Utah Medical Products Ltd., a wholly-owned subsidiary with manufacturing located in Ireland, was formed in 1995 to better serve UTMD's OUS customers.
 In 1997, UTMD purchased Columbia Medical, Inc. (CMI), a company specializing in silicone injection molding, assembly and marketing vacuum-assisted obstetrical delivery systems.
 In 1998, UTMD acquired the neonatal product line of Gesco International, a subsidiary of Bard Access Systems and C.R.
 Bard, Inc. In 2004, UTMD acquired Abcorp, Inc., its supplier of fetal monitoring belts.
 In 2011, UTMD purchased all of the common shares of Femcare Holdings Ltd (Femcare) of the United Kingdom, and its subsidiaries.
 The addition of Femcare provided product and distribution channel diversification and expansion.
-Sales of the products, or derivatives of the products, from the four acquisitions noted above, comprised 63% of UTMD's consolidated 2015 sales.
+Sales of the products, or derivatives of the products, from the four acquisitions noted above, comprised 59% of UTMD's consolidated 2016 sales.
+In late 2016, UTMD formed Utah Medical Products Canada Ltd (dba Femcare Canada) as a distribution operation to directly serve Canadian medical facilities.

 UTMD's corporate headquarters are located at 7043 South 300 West, Midvale, Utah 84047 USA.
 The corporate office telephone number is 01 (801) 566-1200.
 Ireland operations are located at Athlone Business and Technology Park, Athlone, County Westmeath, Ireland.
 The Ireland telephone number is 353 (90) 647-3932.
 United Kingdom operations are located at Stuart Court, Spursholt Place, Salisbury Road, Romsey, Hampshire SO51 6DJ, UK.
 The UK phone number is 44 (179) 452-5100.
-Australia operations are located at Unit 12, 5 Gladstone Road, Castle Hill, NSW 2154, Australia.
-The Australia phone number is 612 9045 4110.
+Australia operations are located at Unit 12, 5 Gladstone Road, Castle Hill,